SkyhookWireless/skyhook-context-ios/README.md

   pod 'SkyhookContext', '~> 2.1.0'
 ````

-3. Navigate to your project folder and execute the following command in terminal window
+2. Navigate to your project folder and execute the following command in terminal window

 ````
-  $ pod update
+  $ pod install
 ````

 ### Using Framework

 1. Clone [Skyhook Context](https://github.com/SkyhookWireless/skyhook-context-ios) cocoapod repo.
 2. Drag and drop the framework (SkyhookContext.framework) into your Xcode project.
 Make sure you check the "Add to targets" checkbox.
+3. Go to your app’s target preferences, open the `General` tab and add `SkyhookContext.framework` under the `Embedded Binaries` section.
-3. Add the following frameworks to your project:
+4. Add the following frameworks to your project:
     - CoreLocation
     - libsqlite3.0
     - MapKit